echonax07/MMSeaIce/README.md

 - mmcv==1.7.1
 - wandb

-## Cloning the repo:
+## Running the Code

-Clone this repo by using `git clone <link_to_repo>`

-## Create a new environment
+### Create a new environment

+These sections are specific to running the code on compute canada or any other slurm based HPC.
+If you have different compute medium pls skip to [Train the model](#Train-the-model).

-COmpute canada does not have support for Conda environments.
+By default, compute canada does not have support for Conda environments.
 So we'll use the inbuilt [venv](https://docs.python.org/3/library/venv.html) module to create new environments.

 The repo contains a [create_env.sh](create_env.sh) which will create a virtual environment for you in **compute canada**.

 To create a new environment ` bash create_env.sh <envname>`.
-<br/> This will create a new env in the `~/<envname>` folder, which is nothing but root folder.
+<br/> This will create a new env in the `~/<envname>` folder, at the root folder.

-## Activating the environment
+### Activating the environment

 To activate the env, use the command `source ~/<envname>/bin/activate`.

-# Running the Code

 Running the code in compute canada can be done in two ways.
  1. Running the program interactively
- 2. Runnin the program as a job
+ 2. Running the program as a job

  We usually use the 1st method to test our code and some small visulization and the 2nd is to train the actual model

-## Requesting Interactive job
+### Requesting Interactive job

 To request the interactive job, run the following command

 `salloc --nodes 1 --time=2:30:0 --tasks-per-node=1 --mem=32G --account=def-dclausi --gpus-per-node=v100l:1 --cpus-per-task=6`